mapbender/mapbender/docs/sources/custom-source-frontend.md

 When extending from `Mapbender.Source` you need to implement the following methods:

 - `createNativeLayers(srsName, mapOptions)`: Eventually your data will be rendered on an [OpenLayers map](https://openlayers.org/).
   Create and return the native layers you need here.
-For vector layers, call `nativeLayer.set('geojson-mblayer', true)`, otherwise the layer order will not be respected in print, but instead be added at the top, along with e.g. the sketches.
+For vector layers, call `nativeLayer.set('geojson-mb-layer', true)`, otherwise the layer order will not be respected in print, but instead be added at the top, along with e.g. the sketches.
 For example, for a single vector layer:

 ```js
 createNativeLayers(srsName, mapOptions)